jamesxdigital/jamesxdigital.com/emojilibrary/index.md

     However, each emoji set uses a slightly different open-source license type.
 Check the resources linked below to for all the information and conditions.
     <br />
     <br />
-    <a href="https://twemoji.twitter.com/" target="_blank">Twitter</a> (Copyright 2020 Twitter, Inc and other contributors) emojis are available for personal and commerical use under the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank"> CC-BY 4.0</a> license.
+    <a href="https://twemoji.twitter.com/" target="_blank">Twitter</a> (Copyright 2020 Twitter, Inc and other contributors) emojis are available for personal and commercial use under the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank"> CC-BY 4.0</a> license.
     <br />
     <br />
-    <a href="https://openmoji.org/" target="_blank">Openmoji</a> (the open-source emoji and icon project) emojis are available for personal and commerical use under the <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank"> CC BY-SA 4.0</a> license.
+    <a href="https://openmoji.org/" target="_blank">Openmoji</a> (the open-source emoji and icon project) emojis are available for personal and commercial use under the <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank"> CC BY-SA 4.0</a> license.
     <br />
     <br />
-    <a href="https://github.com/googlefonts/noto-emoji" target="_blank">Google Noto</a> (the open source emoji library) emoji are available for personal commerical use under the <a href="https://github.com/googlefonts/noto-emoji/blob/main/LICENSE" target="_blank" >Apache License 2.0</a>.
+    <a href="https://fonts.google.com/noto/specimen/Noto+Color+Emoji" target="_blank">Google Noto</a> (the open-source emoji library) emoji are available for personal commercial use under the <a href="https://github.com/googlefonts/noto-emoji/blob/main/LICENSE" target="_blank" >Apache License 2.0</a>.
 </div>

   </div>